MisterJulsen/MinecraftCommunityServer/rules.md

   Only enter locked-off/private areas with the permission of the owner.

 ## Public areas

+> [!NOTE]
+> **DEFINITION:** All locations that are accessible for public usage or connected to the server's global infrastructure (e.g., road, rail, or pathway networks).
+This includes train stations, markets, central paths, and public bridges.

 - ### Usage
   Public areas are accessible to all players.
 Respect the existing infrastructure and structures and do not change anything without permission.
 Avoid destruction.
 - ### Coordination